 Yes, coat check will be available.

 Yes, tickets will be available for $100 at the door.
 We recommend purchasing your tickets in advance in the form above or on Eventbrite.

 You do not need to bring your ticket confirmation with you to check-in.

-Paid parking is available at the Westin Seattle.
+Paid parking is available at the Sheraton Grand Seattle.
 There are also other covered and outdoor parking areas near the hotel.

 For programming and logistics inquiries, please contact Kaila Trout at ktrout@KCTS9.org or 206.443.4851.

 For sponsorship inquiries, please contact Joe Heslet at jheslet@KCTS9.org or 206.443.6751.

 For media inquiries, please contact Kelsey Tomascheski at ktomascheski@KCTS9.org or 206.443.4835.